0xKayala/OpenRedirector/README.md

 # Install OpenRedirector

 #### Note:
-Download the Tools `ParamSpider` and `OpenRedireX` in order to use `OpenRedirector` Tool.
+Download the Tools `ParamSpider` and `OpenRedireX` in order to use our `OpenRedirector` Tool without any issues.
 Links of those tools are provided in the below section.
+Make sure you download the above tools into the same directory and add or replace those paths in our tool as shown in the below example.

+##### For Example:

+python3 /path/to/ParamSpider/paramspider.py -d "$domain" -o /path/to/OpenRedirect/paramspider_output.txt (ParamSpider)
+python3 /path/to/OpenRedireX/openredirex.py -l /path/to/OpenRedirect/paramspider_output.txt -p /path/to/OpenRedireX/payloads.txt (OpenRedireX)

 ### Usage